moj-analytical-services/rpackage_training/README.md

 You can create a package by taking the following steps:

 - Install the package devtools if you haven't already (click on Packages, Install, type in devtools and click on Install).
-- Run the command 'devtools::create("path/to/package/pkgname")' and select the option to overwrite what is already there.
+- Run the following command and select the option to overwrite what is already there:

+        devtools::create("path/to/package/pkgname")

 You can now see in the 'Files' window that there are additions in your project directory.